-- 1. ES constraints from fund mandates, firmwide policies, or client wishes significantly influence fund managers' stock selection, voting, and engagement.
-For sustainable investors, these constraints are at least as important as financial considerations.
+1. ES constraints from fund mandates, firmwide policies, or client wishes significantly influence fund managers' stock selection, voting, and engagement.
+For sustainable investors, these

+- constraints are at least as important as financial considerations.
 They also affect many traditional investors, although financial motivations are more important for them. - 2.
 Financial considerations matter, with 74% (51%) of sustainable (traditional) investors often adjusting portfolio weights based on ES performance for financial reasons.
-Reducing downside risk is a slightly more important driver of stock selection than improving returns, and significantly more important than reducing volatility.
+Reducing downside risk is slightly more important than improving returns, and significantly more important than reducing volatility.
 The least important motivations are those that seek to impact firm behavior, such as reducing the cost of capital. - 3.
-The practice of under- or over-weighting stocks based on ES for financial reasons is used (and not used) by significant proportions of both traditional and sustainable investors.
-The extent to which investors adopt this practice is more strongly related to their beliefs in ES alpha than whether their mandate is traditional or sustainable, which makes these beliefs important for asset owners.

-- 4. Only 27% of investors have voted for a shareholder proposal that was even slightly negative for shareholder value, consistent with the importance of fiduciary duty, while 78% have supported a neutral proposal.
-ES constraints are more important drivers than the proposal's likely impact on society.
+Incorporating ES into stock selection for financial reasons is practiced (and not practiced) by significant proportions of both traditional and sustainable investors.
+The extent to which investors do so is more strongly related to their beliefs in ES alpha than whether their mandate is traditional or sustainable, which makes these beliefs important for asset owners. - 4.
+Only 27% of investors have voted for a shareholder proposal that was even slightly negative for shareholder value, consistent with the importance of fiduciary duty, while 78% have supported a neutral proposal.
+ES constraints are a more important reason than the proposal's likely impact on society.
 Effects on other companies owned by the investor are least important. - 5.
 76% of investors overall, and 64% of traditional investors, have engaged with companies to improve their ES performance.
 For both traditional and sustainable investors, the most important considerations are the effect on shareholder value and the investor's stake in the firm.
 Concerns for sustainability rating and reputation are least important.
-Traditional funds are around one-third more likely to engage if they practice ES integration, while sustainable funds are highly likely to engage regardless. - 6.
+Traditional funds are one-third more likely to engage if they also incorporate ES into stock selection for financial reasons, while sustainable funds are highly likely to engage regardless. - 6.
 Investors who have never engaged on ES issued cited limited benefits (too small a stake and the ability to sell if dissatisfied with ES performance) and high costs.
 Financial considerations are thus important determinants of both engagement and non-engagement.